How do I update my model? On the resilience of Predictive Process Monitoring models to change: Results

-If we compare the two settings we can observe that while $\Mzero$ is almost always the best performer in both settings, the performance difference between $\Mzero$ (and thus $\Mone$ and $\Mthree$) and $\Mtwo$ is significantly higher in the first setting 10\%-70\%.
-While the investigation of \emph{when} it is convenient to perform a full retrain is out of the scope of the paper and is left to further investigations, this finding emphasises the fact that the cost of a full retrain may increase in a significant manner if the update of the predictive model over-delays and the amount of new data greatly increases.
-Interestingly enough, the 40\%-40\% setting presents two formulae in which $\Mtwo$ is the fastest model to be built.
-The case of $\phi_{12}$ is likely due to an ``unfortunate'' guess-estimate in the hyperparameter optimisation step for $\Mzero$, which makes the training time explode\footnote{Note that an explosion of the training time for the same reason affects also model $\Mtwo$ for $\phi_{13}$.}; the case of $\phi_{31}$ instead represents a situation in which $\Mzero$ and $\Mtwo$ take almost the same time to be built.
-Concerning possible differences between datasets with and without an explicit Concept Drift, our experiments did not find any striking difference in terms of strategies.
+If we compare the two experimental settings 10\%-70\% and 40\%-40\%, we can observe that, while $\Mzero$ is almost always the best performer in both settings, the difference between the construction time of $\Mzero$ (and thus of $\Mone$ and $\Mthree$) and the construction time of $\Mtwo$ is significantly higher for the 10\%-70\% setting.
+While the investigation of \emph{when} it is convenient to perform a \textbf{full re-train} is out of the scope of the paper and is left to further investigations, this finding emphasises the fact that the cost of a \textbf{full re-train} may increase in a significant manner if the update of the predictive model over-delays and the amount of new data greatly increases.
+Interestingly enough, the 40\%-40\% setting presents two cases in which $\Mtwo$ is the fastest model to be built.
+The case of BPIC11 with labelling $\phi_{12}$ is likely due to an ``unfortunate'' guess-estimate in the hyperparameter optimisation step for $\Mzero$, which makes the training time explode\footnote{Note that an explosion of the training time for the same reason affects also model $\Mtwo$ for BPIC11 with labelling $\phi_{13}$.}; the case of BPIC15 with labelling $\phi_{31}$, instead, represents a situation in which $\Mzero$ and $\Mtwo$ take almost the same time to be built.
+Concerning possible differences between datasets with and without an explicit Concept Drift, our experiments did not find any striking difference among the evaluated strategies.